DanielVagner/DVision/README.md

 - **Angular signals** — built for Angular 17+, `OnPush` by default
 - **Standalone components** — no `NgModule`, no boilerplate
 - **Zero hardcoded colors** — every color references a token
+- **Single import per component** — one constant covers all related directives

 ---